Md-Dipu/learning-c/README.md

 - Count vowel in the string
 - Count total marks boys and girls from the list
 - Count working days

+> Day 6

+Day six is for project one which is a two-player mood console game name tic tac tao.

+- Project 1: Tic tac tao (Game: 2 player mood)